moxiegirl/getstarted/content/linux/step_six.md

 	 ![New image](/img/new_image.png)

-# Step 3: Pull your new image
+# Step 2: Pull your new image

 In this last section, you'll pull the image you just pushed to hub.
+Before you do that though, you'll need to remove the original image from your local machine.
+If you left the original image on your machine.
+Docker would not pull from the hub &mdash; why would it?
+The two images are identical.

 1. Place your cursor at the prompt in the Boot2Docker terminal window.